danielsomerfield/howami/README.md

 ## Primary Use Cases
 * Account Confirmation
     * Service that sends email and transitions queued -> sent (in process)
-    * Disable confirmation after a time period*
+    * "Send a new confirmation code"
+        * Old code is invalidated, expiration is refreshed
+        * Confirmation sent again

 ## Operational
 * Enable caching in circle CI